lbl-camera/HGDL/docs/source/index.md

 ## HGDL

 Welcome to the documentation of the HGDL API.
-HGDL is an optimization algorithms specialized to find not only one but a diverse set of optima, alleviating challenges of non-uniqueness that is common in modern applications of inversion problems and training machine learning models.
+HGDL is an optimization algorithm specialized to find not only one but a diverse set of optima, alleviating challenges of non-uniqueness that is common in modern applications of inversion problems and training machine learning models.